 2/ The coarse aggregates used shall be capable of being combined with stone sand, slag sand, or steel slag sand meeting the FA/FM 20 gradation and mineral filler to meet the approved mix design and the mix requirements noted herein.

-”
+3/ The specified coarse aggregate gradations may be blended.”

 HMA Nomenclature.
 Revise the “High ESAL” portion of the table in Article 1030.01 to read: